kimmolepola/github-api-app/README.md

 ## How to use

+1. npm install

-1. Create .env file to root folder with the following content:<br>
+2. Create .env file to root folder with the following content:<br>
    REACT_APP_GITHUB_ACCESS_TOKEN=[GitHub personal access token]<br>
    REACT_APP_ORGANIZATION=vincit

-2. npm start
+3. npm start

 ## Notes
 This app is only meant as a worksample.
 The frontend currently exposes the GitHub token to the user on browser, which is not good.
 Actual production version would need a server between frontend and GitHub API in order to hide the token or other such variables for authentication.